Inkara-Communication/Inkara-SocialFi-BE/README.md

 - Register a new user account.
 - Log in to your account.
 - Create and manage your NFT collections.
-- Explore the marketplace and participate in launchpad events.
+- Explore the SocialFi and participate in launchpad events.